ccjmne/blog/content/posts/git-stash-import-export.md

 git stash import refs/my-stash
 ```

-   Though I should point out that the community (well, the very, very few
+Though I should point out that the emerging consensus suggests to keep things a
-people that have been playing with this bleeding-edge feature) suggests to
-keep things a bit more organised, and use `refs/stashes/<name>` instead of
+bit more organised, and use `refs/stashes/<name>` instead of `refs/<name>`; I'll
-`refs/<name>`.<br>
-  I'll adopt this convention (in the making) going forward.
+adopt this convention going forward.

 Have fun!